EricZhu718/Super-Mario-Brothers/README.md

 # Super Mario Brothers and Map Maker 11th Grade Final Project
-## Project was built from scratch with buildin Java graphics.
-Therw was no use of a premade physics engine.
+## Project was built using Java graphics from the javax libraries.
+There was no use of a premade physics engine, all physics was created from scratch..

 ## Main Menu screen
 ![image](https://user-images.githubusercontent.com/49328304/213336352-30991512-dd1c-49b6-8c13-dba5469b258d.png)